 This guide is intended to be useful even years from now, but if the market changes drastically I will be doing updates for it.

-In the end of Your GPU Mining Rig Buying Guide we will talk about the market status as of early 2021 and how to deal with the abnormally high prices of GPUs and hardware in general.
+At the end of Your GPU Mining Rig Buying Guide, we will talk about the market status as of early 2021 and how to deal with the abnormally high prices of GPUs and hardware in general.